 R9999 Any WIDGET SHOULD be round in shape.

-This requirement is identified by "R9999", applies to the target WIDGET (see below), and places a conditional requirement upon widgets.
+This Requirement is identified by "R9999", applies to the target WIDGET (see below), and places a conditional requirement upon widgets.

-Each requirement statement contains exactly one requirement level keyword (e.g., "MUST") and one conformance target keyword (e.g., "MESSAGE").
+Each Requirement statement contains exactly one Requirement level keyword (e.g., "MUST") and one conformance target keyword (e.g., "MESSAGE").
 The conformance target keyword appears in bold text (e.g. "MESSAGE").
 Other conformance targets appearing in non-bold text are being used strictly for their definition and NOT as a conformance target.
-Additional text may be included to illuminate a requirement or group of requirements (e.g., rationale and examples); however, prose surrounding requirement statements must not be considered in determining conformance.
+Additional text may be included to illuminate a Requirement or group of Requirements (e.g., rationale and examples); however, prose surrounding Requirement statements must not be considered in determining conformance.

 Definitions of terms in the Profile are considered authoritative for the purposes of determining conformance.

+No other content is normative in this document outside the numbered Requirements and the conformance claim mechanisms (section 2.5).
+In particular:

+Examples material is not normative and only intended as illustrative.

+Appendix material is not normative.

+Test Assertions associated with this profile specification are not normative.

+Explanatory text introducing Requirements is not normative.

+Notes are not normative.

+Schemas are not normative.

 Conformance Targets

 Conformance targets identify what artifacts (e.g., SOAP message, WSDL description, UDDI registry data) or parties (e.g., SOAP processor, end user) requirements apply to.